Making the Event a Success

-- I will give you electronic copies of the handouts.
+- I will give you electronic copies of the handouts if they are needed.
 Please have those available in whichever way your attendees prefer (paper or electronic).

 This ended up being a pretty long list, yet behind every point is a story.
 These guidelines ensure the best possible outcome for an event you have spent time preparing.
 Together, we can make it the best it can be.

 Questions?
 Clarifications?
 I’m just an email away at firstname.lastname@example.org.